ElTav/LunchTrain/README.md

 A HipChat integration primarily intended to help its users collaborate on places to get lunch

+You can find an article I've written on ideology behind LunchTrain here -> http://clypd.com/staying-on-track-for-lunchtime/

 Usage (from within HipChat, presumes set up with /train as the slash cmd):

 <code> /train help </code> Displays the help